Financial Aid Checklist

 April

-• If you are a Pennsylvania resident and you are interested in the Summer PA State Grant, you can apply directly through PHEAA between April 1 and August 1.
-Please note this will count as one term of grant eligibility.
+• If you are a Pennsylvania resident and interested in the Summer PA State Grant, you can apply directly through PHEAA between April 1 and August 1.
+Please note that this will count as one term of grant eligibility.

 May